Sima de los Huesos hominins: Stone tools

+Fire

-The Sima de los Huesos hominins were probably not using fire; instead physiologically withstanding the cold climate with their large body size, and presumably high activity levels and metabolic heat.
-High quality evidence of fire usage in Europe appears after an interglacial during Marine Isotope Stage 9 (roughly 340,000 years ago).
+The Sima de los Huesos hominins were probably not using fire, withstanding the cold climate with their large body size and (presumed) high activity levels and metabolic heat.
+Quality evidence of fire use in Europe appears after an interglacial during Marine Isotope Stage 9 (about 340,000 years ago).
+A 400,000-year-old site in Barnham, Suffolk, has evidence of burned tools and iron pyrite which in recent history has been used as a fire striker.
+This suggests that at least some European populations at this time had the ability to create fire, but fire creation in non-modern humans is still debated.

 Burial

-"Excalibur" was possibly a grave good.
+"Excalibur" may have been a grave good.

-There are many peculiarities in the taphonomy of the Sima de los Huesos hominins which could suggest that they were intentionally buried by other humans, instead of falling down a natural pitfall as in the case of the many cave bears at the site.

-About half of the Sima de los Huesos material is represented by adolescents/young adults between 15 and 18 years of age.
-Infants (below 2 years) are absent, and children below 10 are unusually rare given the high infant mortality rate of recent hunter-gatherer societies.
-The few individuals who seem to have surpassed 30 do not seem to have survived into their 40s based on the degree of tooth wearing.
-The overrepresentation of young adults in their prime (catastrophic mortality profile) instead of children and elderly (attritional mortality profile) suggests that the accumulation does not represent multiple generations which lived and died in the cave but rather a single high-mortality event.
-A lack of stone tools also suggests this was not a living space.
-Because the entire skeleton (including fragile pieces) is extremely well represented by numerous different individuals all found in the same narrow layer of sediment, the bodies were most likely deposited in the Sima de los Huesos completely intact at around the same time.
-They also by-and-large lack carnivore damage.
-Because Cranium 17 presents two identical fatal injuries (therefore presumably caused by the same hard object), this individual was likely already killed — maybe by another human — before being deposited in the Sima de los Huesos.
+Peculiarities in the taphonomy of the Sima de los Huesos hominins suggest that they were intentionally buried by other humans instead of, like the many cave bears at the site, falling down a natural pitfall.
+About half of the Sima de los Huesos material is from adolescents between 15 and 18 years of age.
+Infants (below 2 years) are absent; children under age 10 are unusually rare given the high infant mortality of recent hunter-gatherer societies (assuming such a high rate was normal).
+Based on tooth wear, the few individuals who seem to have lived past age 30 may not have survived into their 40s.
+The over-representation of young adults (a catastrophic mortality profile) instead of children and the elderly (an attritional mortality profile) suggests that the accumulation does not represent multiple generations who lived and died in the cave, but rather a single high-mortality event.
+A lack of stone tools also suggests that this was not a living space.
+Because the entire skeleton (including fragile pieces) is well-represented and the deposit comprises so many individuals found in the same narrow layer of sediment, the bodies were probably deposited intact in the Sima de los Huesos at around the same time.
+For the most part, they lack carnivore damage.
+Because Cranium 17 has two identical fatal injuries (presumably caused by the same hard object), the individual was probably already dead—possibly at the hands of another human—before being deposited into the Sima de los Huesos.

-Additionally, a single Acheulean handaxe (nicknamed "Excalibur") was deposited with the bodies, the only lithic artifact found at the site.
-It is made of high-quality veined quartzite, which was rarely used in the region, and was quite large at 155 × 97 × 58 mm and 685 g.
-It lacks any indication of wearing or usage, unless it was scrubbed away by sand over time.
-In the context of intentional burial, Carbonell and colleagues suggested it was left as a grave good — an early example of complex symbolic thinking.
+An Acheulean handaxe (nicknamed "Excalibur") was deposited with the bodies, the only stone artifact found at the site.
+It is made of high-quality veined quartzite (rarely used in the region), and was large: 155 × 97 × 58 mm and 685 g.
+The axe lacks any indication of wearing or use, unless it was scrubbed away by sand over time.
+In the context of intentional burial, Carbonell and colleagues suggested that it was left as a grave good — an early example of complex symbolic thinking.